steviedave/WEB-DEV-GROUP-19-ASSIGNMENT/README.md

 # **# WEB-DEV-GROUP-19-ASSIGNMENT**

 ## **📜 Project Description**

 This project is a simple website developed as part of the Web Development course assignment.
-It provides a basic structure for our team’s online presence, built using HTML and CSS.
+It serves as a foundational structure for our team’s online presence, designed using HTML and CSS..

 ## **🚀 Contributions**